 The planning team also determined planning cost estimates for the roadway corridor projects.
 These estimates attempt to capture the full cost of a project, including construction, right-of-way, design, contingency, and environmental/utilities cost.
 While these costs were all initially prepared in 2017 dollars, they must be inflated to the available funding during our horizon-year periods.
-To maintain a consistent approach, projects considered for the first horizon-year period (2024-2030) were inflated to the midpoint of that period (2027).
-Projects that were unable to be funded within the first horizon-year period were then considered for the second horizon-year period (2031-2040), with a midpoint of 2035.
+To maintain a consistent approach, projects considered for the first horizon-year period (2024- 2030) were inflated to the midpoint of that period (2027).
+Projects that were unable to be funded within the first horizon-year period (2031-2040), with a midpoint of 2035.
 Once available funds were allocated, the remaining projects were placed in the unfunded vision.